 FIRST, what makes Tesseras so hobby valuable?
 Other than appearance, the primary (and inherent) value of Tessera-type Corns is their mode of inheritance.
-Since they are dominant to wild type, pairing any Ultra Type that is a Visual Het to ANY corn snake (other than a Tessera-type) will render 50% Tessera mutants in the F1 (first) out-crossed generation.
-The results of pairing an Tessera homozygote with ANY corn snake (other than a Tessera-type) will render 100% Tessera mutants.
+Since they are dominant to wild type, pairing any visual Tessera Type (most are actually visual-hets) to ANY corn snake (other than a Tessera-type) will render approximately 50% visual Tessera mutants in the F1 (first) out-crossed generation.
+The results of pairing a Tessera homozygote with ANY corn snake (other than a Tessera-type) will render 100% Tessera mutants.
 Homozygote Tesseras are exceedingly rare in the hobby, and, so far there are no visual markers to distinguish a Homozygote from a Visual-het.
 THEREFORE, when you see a Tessera, it is much more likely just a Visual-het, even though it is cited and advertised as a Tessera.

 History of the Tessera Mutation: